GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 - Check `Publish value`
 - Specify `number` for `Value type`

-Now, if you pass a value from javascript to the `bubble_fn_age` function (block of processing), you will be able to receive it with this screen element.
+Now, if you pass a value from JavaScript to the function (processing block) called `bubble_fn_age`, it will be received by this screen element.

 ![bg right w:300](images/2021-11-20-05-17-45.png)